Looking for the best 80s kids’ movies? Today I’m sharing a round up of 1980s films that I think your children will love.

 I have a theory this 1980s movie – with its cringe-inducing Mom/Son smooching scene – would never get made today but that would be a tragedy.
 This is the movie that made me covet a red gilet and a skateboard, so I could be just like Michael J Fox, and Flea’s now pretty much in the same place.

 There’s time-travel, a cool car, rock and roll music and the dazzling notion that your parents used to be complete nerds.
 It’s a winner.
+Did you know there’s even a BTTF musical now?

 15. The Neverending Story